NVIDIA/spark-rapids/docs/index.md

 compromising either speed or cost.
 The growing adoption of AI in analytics has created the need for a new framework to process data quickly and cost-efficiently with GPUs.

-The RAPIDS Accelerator for Apache Spark combines the power of the <a href="https://github.com/rapidsai/cudf/">RAPIDS cuDF</a> library and the scale of the Spark distributed computing framework.
-The RAPIDS Accelerator library also has a built-in accelerated shuffle based on <a href="https://github.com/openucx/ucx/">UCX</a> that can be configured to leverage GPU-to-GPU communication and RDMA capabilities.
+The RAPIDS Accelerator for Apache Spark combines the power of the [RAPIDS cuDF](https://github.com/rapidsai/cudf/) library and the scale of the Spark distributed computing framework.
+The RAPIDS Accelerator library also has a built-in accelerated shuffle based on [UCX](https://github.com/openucx/ucx/) that can be configured to leverage GPU-to-GPU communication and RDMA capabilities.

-If you are a customer looking for information on how to adopt RAPIDS Accelerator for Apache Spark for your Spark workloads, please go to our User Guide for more information: <a href="https://docs.nvidia.com/spark-rapids/user-guide/latest/index.html">link</a>.
+If you are a customer looking for information on how to adopt RAPIDS Accelerator for Apache Spark for your Spark workloads, please go to our User Guide for more information: [link](https://docs.nvidia.com/spark-rapids/user-guide/latest/index.html).